 Waving her hand at me, she went back at once to her telephone conversation.

-I went down the hall, and then up those all-too-familiar stairs.
+I went out of the room and down the hall, then up those all-too-familiar stairs.

 I stopped at the landing.
 Now that I really looked at the paintings I saw that only one of them was from 1963, the one with the French vacationers by the seaside.
 The other two paintings seemed to be different.
 Unfortunately neither one seemed to depict a house in Cape May, circa 1963.